There is actually quite a bit of anxiety out there about exercise.

 - Week 2 Increase = Do the 10 min.
 McMaster Protocol Monday and Wednesday.
 Finish with 5 extra min. of moderate work both days.
 Keep doing 15 minutes of moderate work the other three days.

 - Week 4 Increase = Do the 10 min.
 McMaster Protocol Monday, Wednesday and Friday.
 Finish with 5 extra min. of moderate work both days.
-Keep doing 15 minutes of moderate work the other two days.
+Keep doing 15 minutes of moderate work for the other two days.

 - Week 5 Increase = Keep Tuesday/Thursdays moderate for recovery purposes.
 Add 1-2 intervals to each interval session (or week) slowly until you can do 5-6 work intervals (~13-17 min. total time commitment)